sinnwerkstatt/runrestic/README.md

 # runrestic
-A wrapper for restic to run restic, based on read config files.
-It also outputs metrics
+A wrapper for restic.
+It runs restic based on config files and also outputs metrics.